What happens to your body when you give up alcohol?

 Alcohol can lead to weight gain for a number of reasons.
 Firstly, most alcoholic beverages are calorific, and some have a high sugar content.
-For example, a pint of lager contains nearly 200 calories and a large glass of white wine 160.
+For example, a pint of lager contains nearly 200 calories and a large glass of white wine contains around 160 calories.

-Secondly, drinking makes us hungrier than usual: alcohol is one of the biggest drivers of excess food intake.
+Secondly, drinking makes us hungrier than usual, which is why alcohol is one of the biggest drivers of excess food intake.